There’s far too much death and dying in my crazy corner of the world.

 Now, it seems, that hope is lost.

 On top of this, Michael 1.0, my ex-husband, emailed to inform me that a friend of his was in the last stages of cancer (more death!) and that his brother John, my former brother-in-law, had fallen and “cracked his skull.”
 (What, even more?)
-With Michael I never know if these kinds of statements are literal or figurative, but apparently some type of injury occurred because John had brain surgery.
+With Michael I never know if these kinds of statements are literal or figurative, but apparently some type of injury occurred because John had brain surgery, so he got a Queens personal injury lawyer to help with this.
 At first they weren’t sure if he would survive the procedure due to the poor condition of his heart, but he did.
 That’s the good news.
 The bad news is he’s having multiple seizures per day, still has cranial bleeding, and can’t be taken off the feeding tube.
 I think this is the end for John, who is only 62, and even though he is no longer my brother-in-law, that makes me me terribly sad.

 But it gets worse.
 Michael told me the real reason for his email was that Alex, one of his closest friends, had recently died.
 (WTF–are you kidding me?
 Alex, who we visited every time we were in Pennsylvania for one blissful night away from the family drama and chaos—funny, charming, talented Alex—was dead?)
 Alex is Michael’s age, only 60, and I was so stunned I forgot to ask how.
 Michael must have been shaken too because he wanted me to revise his WILL.